 It would be best to keep the keywords up to date to obtain the best results as people keep changing the phrases they use.
-For example, they search “best smartphones,” then they search “top current smartphones.”
+For example, they search “best smartphones” and “top current smartphones.”

 There are ways to assess the performance of keywords that you are currently using with the help of the Google Keyword Planner.
 This tool also helps you find new and trendy keywords to target.
-It is highly recommended when it comes to Google Ad campaign management because of its several options.
+It is highly recommended for Google Ad campaign management because of its several options.

 In conclusion, Google Ad campaign management can be time-consuming, especially when you have other things on your plate.
-However, keeping it on the right track and making sure to do all the things that have been discussed above can make it easy and manageable alongside your other works.
+However, keeping it on the right track and doing everything discussed above can make it easy and manageable alongside your other work.
 Proper structure, keywords, and a spending plan should be focused on more as they directly link to your ad campaign’s performance.